-Merit Opportunities Description Awarded Merit Concordia Language Immersion 1 - 2 weeks .50 merit Camp 4 weeks or more 1 merit Participation in German Friendship Program German friendship Program is a twofold, it consists of one month exchange program and a virtual program.
+Merit Opportunities Description Awarded Merit Centro Escolar del Lago Study Abroad Program The Central Escolar del Lago (CEL) Program is a unique study abroad program in Mexico.
+Saint John's offers a semester long travel/study option at Centro Escolar del Lago, a preparatory school based on Benedictine values and academic excellence, in Cuautitlán Izcalli, Mexico.
+This program features a full academic curriculum enriched by a homestay and other cultural activities within Mexico 2 merits Concordia Language Immersion 1-2 weeks .50 merit Camp 4 weeks or more 1 merit Melk Study Abroad Program This is a yearlong travel/study option at the 900- year-old Benedictine Abbey of Melk in Melk, Austria.
 Additional information available on Page 4 of the Upper School Academic Guide.
-1 merit Melk Study Abroad Program This is a yearlong travel/study option at the 900- year-old Benedictine Abbey of Melk in Melk, Austria.
-Additional information available on Page 4 of the Upper School Academic Guide.
-3 merits Participation in Guatemalan Faces Program Students interested in Faces Cultural Program will travel to Guatemala City in June/July and experience the Guatemalan culture, first-hand, by sharing with a host family and participating in social, educational, and sporting activities.
+4 merits Participation in Guatemalan Faces Program Students interested in Faces Cultural Program will travel to Guatemala City in June/July and experience the Guatemalan culture, first-hand, by sharing with a host family and participating in social, educational, and sporting activities.
 Additional information available on Page 4 of the Upper School Academic Guide.
 1 merit Participation in Kaisei Gakuin School Exchange Program (Japanese) The students will immerse themselves in Japanese culture by serving as a teaching assistant.
 As a classroom leader, the students will help Kaisei Gakuin School students improve the conversational English skills.
 Additional information available on Page 4 of the Upper School Academic Guide.
 1 merit School Sponsored International Travel Minimum of four (4) days of travel .50 merit School Sponsored Service Opportunities Minimum of four (4) days of a specific service opportunity, not four (4) individual service options .50 merit